-The Company received \$2,007,000 of reimbursement from the Community Facilities District bond fund in 2009 but received no reimbursement in 2008.
-These proceeds were for public infrastructure improvements the Company had constructed related to the Tejon Industrial Complex and were reflected as a reduction to development in process.
+The Company received \$10,860,000 in 2010 and \$2,007,000 in 2009 of reimbursement from the Community Facilities District bond fund.
+These proceeds were for public infrastructure improvements the Company had constructed related to the Tejon Ranch Commerce Center and were reflected as a reduction to development in process.